PacificBiosciences/pb-assembly/README.md

 -use of minimap2 instead of BLASR for phasing in Unzip reduces time and memory requirements -unzipping and polishing now part of single workflow

+## FALCON-Phase
++ New integration into pb-assembly pipeline

 # Usage